 In terms of movie controversies, none frustrates me more than Stanley Kubrick’s The Shining.
 Keep in mind that I understand the complaints about the movie by both the book’s fans and Stephen King himself.
 An artist has the right to be upset if someone doesn’t adapt his work the way he had envisioned it.
 Regardless of what King feels, however, The Shining is an astounding movie and deserves its classic status.
-Yes, it may be a terrible adaptation of a book, but it’s a horror film masterpiece in its own right, and it always gets my goat when I hear people lambaste it as being garbage because it wasn’t like the book.
+Yes, it may not have been very faithful to the source material, but it’s a horror film masterpiece in its own right, and it always gets my goat when I hear people lambaste it as being garbage because it wasn’t like the book.

 Another controversy about The Shining that gets me is the casting of Shelley Duvall.
-I’ve never understood the hatred against her because I always thought she couldn’t have been more perfectly cast.
-If it hadn’t been for her, The Shining wouldn’t have been anywhere as terrifying as it was.
+I’ve never understood the hatred against her because I always thought she couldn’t have been more perfectly cast, or her portrayal of Wendy more perfectly acted.
+Yes, King and his fans are right to complain that she didn’t look or act like Wendy from the book.
+However, if it hadn’t been for her unique look and acting, Kubrick’s movie wouldn’t have been anywhere as terrifying as it was.

 Obviously, I can’t just say that, so let me explain why I feel the way I do.
 Whenever I explain myself, I always feel that I have to talk about another King movie, Cujo.
 In that film, Dee Wallace gave just as amazing a performance as Duvall in The Shining.
 However, for whatever reason, her horror scenes–though good–lacked the punch of the ones from The Shining.
 And no, it’s not because of the most obvious reason (that The Shining was directed by a legendary director and Cujo was not).
 A large part of why the scenes in The Shining were more effective had to do with Shelley Duvall’s inspired casting.
 So let’s do a compare and contrast between both actresses and the characters they were playing.